leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/flow.rst

 .. _bpy.types.FluidFlowSettings.velocity_normal:

 Normal
    This option controls how much velocity fluid is given along a face :term:`normal`.
-Note that initial velocities will always be applied along all face normals.
-With a closed flow source mesh fluid will therefore always be emitted in more than one direction.
-In order to set initial velocities along only one direction all normals need to point in the same direction.
+   Note that, initial velocities will always be applied along all face normals.
+   Thus with a closed flow source mesh, fluid will always be emitted in more than one direction.
+   To set initial velocities along only one direction all normals need to point in the same direction.
    This is can be achieved when using a plane as the flow object.

 .. _bpy.types.FluidFlowSettings.velocity_coord: